danielfullmer/pinecube-nixos/README.md

 dmesg error: `spi-nor spi0.0: unrecognized JEDEC id bytes: 0b 40 18 0b 40 18`

 ## Ethernet
-Working fine in linux.
-U-boot needs support
+Working fine in linux, and now also u-boot with patch derived from: https://lists.denx.de/pipermail/u-boot/2020-May/413924.html

 ## USB
 Not working in linux or u-boot